-An external function is specified by a function routine.
+An external function is specified by a function program unit.
 It begins with a FUNCTION statement and ends with an END statement.
 It may contain any kind of statement other than a PROGRAM statement or a SUBROUTINE statement.
 The form of a FUNCTION statement is:

-[type] FUNCTION fname ([farg [,farg]...])
+[type] FUNCTION fname ( [farg [, farg]...] )

-type is one of INTEGER, REAL, or LOGICAL.
+'type' is one of INTEGER, REAL, or LOGICAL.

-fname is the user defined name of the function.
+'fname' is the user defined name of the function.

-farg is a formal argument name.
+'farg' is a formal argument name.

-The name fname is a global name, and it is also local to the function it names.
-If no type is present in the FUNCTION statement, the function's type is determined in the same way as the type of an ordinary variable.
+The name 'fname' is a global name, and it is also local to the function it names.
+If no type is present in the FUNCTION statement, the function's type is determined by default and any subsequent IMPLICIT or type statements that would determine the type of an ordinary variable.
 If a type is present, then the function name cannot appear in any additional type statements.
 In any case, an external function cannot be of type character.
-The list of argument names defines the number and, with any subsequent IMPLICT, type, or DIMENSION statements, the type of arguments to that subroutine.
-Neither argument names nor fname can appear in COMMON, DATA, EQUIVALENCE, or INTRINSIC statements.
+The list of argument names defines the number and, with any subsequent IMPLICIT, type, or DIMENSION statements, the type of arguments to that subroutine.
+Neither argument names nor 'fname' can appear in COMMON, DATA, EQUIVALENCE, or INTRINSIC statements.